ariadni-machia/Daily_Publishing_House/README.md

 5. Trigger that when articles are selected and inserted in a sheet will check if the sheet has the necessary space in pages.
 Otherwise the add-on will fail and an error message will be displayed.

 # Part B: GUIs
-We were asked to build the 3 interfaces described below in Java using IDEs of your choice. *We chose Eclipse and to implement the users: Journalist, Administrator and Publisher*.<br/>
+We were asked to build the 3 interfaces described below in Java using IDEs of your choice. *We chose Eclipse and to implement the users: Journalist, Administrative and Publisher*.<br/>
 In addition, we had to create a login home page where each user would enter a username and password.
 Depending on the category of each user, the appropriate one from the following GUIs will be displayed: <br/>

 The __Journalist__ will be able to: